 Annual incentive compensation for certain designated key employees is paid under a bonus plan for each year.
-The plan is designed to provide awards to such individuals as an incentive to contribute to both revenue growth and profitability.
-Currently, all employees of the Company participate in either a bonus plan, or in the case of sales representatives and managers, a commission plan tied primarily to revenue metrics.
+The plan is designed to provide awards to such individuals as an incentive to contribute to both revenue growth and profitability on a team basis and as against individual objectives that relate to overall Company goals.
+Currently, all employees of the Company participate in either a bonus plan, or in the case of sales representatives, a commission plan tied primarily to revenue metrics.